"Flowers always make people better, happier, and more helpful; they are sunshine, food, and medicine for the soul." ~ Luther Burbank

 DYK: the word buccaneer comes from 'buccan,' a Mayan word for dried manatee meat.
 Pirates raiding Spanish treasure ships in the Caribbean relied on this food.

 Propeller scars reveal one threat these gentle giants face.
-Record Manatee deaths in 2013 were caused by red tide.

 Brown Spiny Sea Star -- Echinaster spinulosus